javiervidrua/autoconfiguredns/README.md

-# dnser
+# autoconfiguredns
-Automatizes the process of installing bind9 on a Debian-based system and configuring all the files so it works for your domain.
+Automatizes the process of installing bind9 on a Debian-based system and configuring all the files so it works for your specific domain.

 ## Usage
 `./dnser.sh <IN_IP_ADDRESS> <FULL_DOMAIN_NAME>'`